Icarus paradox: Laura Ashley

-Laura Ashley is another victim to active inertia.

 The company was started in 1953 with a vision of re-creating the British countryside.
 Their style referred to the romantic image of English ladies tending roses at their country manors, and it resonated with many women in the 1970s.
 The business rapidly expanded from a single silk-screen press to a major retailer with 500 shops and a globally famous brand.
 Laura Ashley expanded her business not for profits, but to protect and promote British values, which she felt were threatened by sex, drugs and miniskirts in the 1960s.
 She exercised tight control over her business – design, manufacturing, distribution and retailing were kept in-house.
 In 1985, Laura died and her husband, Bernard, continued the company on the same course his wife had set.

 Fashion, however, evolved.
 As more women entered the workplace, they began to prefer more practical styles over Laura Ashley's romantic garb, which was dismissed as suited to milkmaids in the 1880s rather than CEOs in the 1980s.
 Apparel manufacturing was also transformed by the fall of trade barriers – fashion houses were moving production offshore or outsourcing it entirely in order to cut costs.

 However, Laura Ashley continued with the out-dated designs and expensive production processes that had served it so well in the past.

 By the late 1980s, an external consultant outlined remedial actions to overcome the challenges Laura Ashley was facing.
 Bernard brought in new CEOs to restructure the business to increase sales and cut costs.
 Unfortunately, none of the many plans were bold enough in recasting the company's image and strategy.
 Laura Ashley stuck to its traditional values and it remained unclear whether Laura Ashley was a manufacturer, retailer or brand.

 Laura Ashley was by then afflicted with active inertia.
 It changed CEOs 6 times in 10 years, yet its decline continued.